-The Affordable Care Act (also known as “Obamacare”) has been around now for a few years.
+The Affordable Care Act (also known as “Obamacare”) has been around for a while.
 While there are yearly changes in the plans available, it also means a growing number of people have some type of health insurance.
-In NC, if you got insurance from the “market place”, it means you either got a plan from BCBS, Coventry or United Health Care (UBH).
+In NC, if you got insurance from the “market place”, it means you got a plan from the limited networks of either BCBS or United Health Care (UBH).
 In many cases, unless you got a higher level plan, you have a large in network and out of network deductible to meet before insurance will cover health care services (except those services deemed “preventive”).
 This means that while your care and diagnosis will be reported to the insurance company as a “pre-existing condition”, you will be essentially paying out of pocket with little to no insurance coverage, depending on your deductible.
 In these circumstances, it may be better to pay out of pocket and not submit these to apply to your deductible.
 If you pay out of pocket & do not request coverage, reimbursement, or for payments to apply to your deductible, HIPAA prevents insurance companies from accessing your information.
-At our Durham, North Raleigh mental health practice, protecting your rights and privacy, as well as your eligiblity and insurability is vital to us.
+At my Durham, North Raleigh mental health practice, protecting your rights and privacy, as well as your eligiblity and insurability is vital to me.

 Durham & North Raleigh Mental Health Services Insurance Benefit Info